theoden8/sh-project/README.md

 * test_important_lattice_relations: fully verifies that all important nodes are connected correctly

+* gap_find_automorphism_group: uses GAP to find an automorphism group for a graph

+* gap_find_cores_automorphisms: uses GAP to list automorphism groups for found cores

   ---

 * make_lattice.py: incrementally constructs a partial order graph out of given files, and produces an image